BPS journals form an essential part of the society’s aim to advance and disseminate psychological knowledge.

 To apply for permission to reproduce material published in one of the society’s journals, use the Wiley-Blackwell RightsLink online service.

-Simply follow the steps below to obtain permission via the RightsLink© system:
+Simply follow these steps to obtain permission via the RightsLink© system:

 Navigate to the abstract page

 Click on the ‘Request Permissions’ link, to the right of the journal image